nanobox-io/nanobox-docs/source/engines/style-guide.html.md

 ## General Items of note:

-- Log output should be clear, conscise and helpful
+- Log output should be clear, concise and helpful
 - Header/meta item line length is 70 columns (characters)
 - Avoid ambiguous / unhelpful logs
 - Include context when necessary